rauc/rauc/docs/reference.rst

 .. _statusfile:

 ``statusfile``
-  If this key exists, it points to a file where slot status information should be stored (e.g. slot specific metadata, see :ref:`slot-status`).
+  This key should be set to point to a central file where slot status information should be stored (e.g. slot-specific metadata, see :ref:`slot-status`).
-  This file should be located on a filesystem which is not overwritten during updates.
+  This file must be located on a non-redundant filesystem which is not overwritten during updates.
+  In most cases, a central status file is preferable to per-slot status files as it allows to store data also for read-only or (temporary) filesystem-less slots.
+  However, if a per-slot status is required as one of the above-noted requirements cannot be met, one can use the value ``per-slot`` to document this decision.
+  For background compatibility this option is not mandatory and will default to per-slot status files if not set.

 ``max-bundle-download-size``
   Defines the maximum downloadable bundle size in bytes, and thus must be